Measures of inaccuracy based on Varextropy

 \section{Varjwinaccuracy}

+In the study of uncertainty measures, various extensions of extropy and inaccuracy have been proposed to capture different aspects of variability and dispersion.
+In particular, varextropy provides a useful framework for quantifying the variability associated with information content.

+Motivated by the need to study the variability associated with weighted inaccuracy measures, we further investigate the previously defined weighted extropy inaccuracy $J^w(X, Y)$.
+While $J^w(X, Y)$ describes the overall level of inaccuracy between the distributions $f$ and $g$, it does not reflect the variability around this expected inaccuracy.
+To obtain additional insight into the stability and dispersion of the inaccuracy measures, we introduce a new uncertainty measure denoted by $\VarJ^w(X, Y)$.
+This measure provides additional information about fluctuations in the weighted inaccuracy and may therefore lead to a more comprehensive assessment of model misspecification.

-Consider two non-negative continuous random variables $X$ and $Y$ with corresponding PDFs $f$ and $g$.
-The weighted measure of inaccuracy of $X$ with respect to $Y$, in terms of varextropy (varjwinaccuracy) is defined as follows. \begin{definition} Suppose $X$ and $Y$ are two non-negative continuous random variables with probability density functions $f$ and $g$, respectively.
+Now, consider two non-negative continuous random variables $X$ and $Y$ with corresponding PDFs $f$ and $g$, defined on the same support.
+We introduce a weighted measure of inaccuracy of $X$ with respect to $Y$, in terms of varextropy, referred to as the varjwinaccuracy, as follows. \begin{definition} Let $X$ and $Y$ be two non-negative continuous random variables with probability density functions $f$ and $g$, respectively.
 Then, the varjwinaccuracy of $X$ and $Y$ is defined as

 \end{definition} For identically distributed $X$ and $Y$, the inaccuracy measure reduces to the weighted extropy, and thus the varjwinaccuracy reduces to the weighted varextropy given in \eqref{wvar1}.